cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ### Light DOM and HTML Web Components

 Web Components that do not use the Shadow DOM are called "Light DOM" Web Components.
-The use of this type of custom elements has increased recently because using the Shadow DOM brings some [disadvantages](https://www.matuzo.at/blog/2023/pros-and-cons-of-shadow-dom/).
+The use of this type of custom element has increased recently because using the Shadow DOM brings some [disadvantages](https://www.matuzo.at/blog/2023/pros-and-cons-of-shadow-dom/).

 The most obvious disadvantage is that with the Shadow DOM you do not have access to most global CSS styles ([for details see below](#style-inheritance)).